hasura/graphql-engine/manual/hasuractl/hasura_microservice_create.rst

 ::

   -h, --help           help for create
   -i, --image string   Docker image to be used for the microservice -p, --port int32     Port on which the microservice will listen at (default 8080)
-      --template string   Template to scaffold the microservice.
-Refer to https://github.com/hasura/microservice-templates for templates

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~